 In November 2011, Middlesbrough Council was endorsed as a One Planet Living City by international sustainability charity Bioregional.
 We're the first council in the north of England, and only the second in the country, and across the world, to receive this accreditation.

-Under the One Planet Middlesbrough banner, Middlesbrough Council is working with Middlesbrough Environment City and partners Thirteen Group, to engage with the whole community to deliver practical actions to bring immediate and long term environmental, economic and social improvements to residents across the town, including through the five year, £1m Big Lottery Fund project One Planet Middlesbrough: Creating Sustainable Communities.
+Under the One Planet Middlesbrough banner, Middlesbrough Council is working with Middlesbrough Environment City and partners Thirteen Group, to engage with the whole community to deliver practical actions to bring immediate and long term environmental, economic and social improvements to residents across the town.
+A five year, £1m Big Lottery Fund project One Planet Middlesbrough: Creating Sustainable Communities took place January 2013-December 2017.

 The One Planet Living framework uses 10 easy to understand principles that inform and empower people to become more sustainable, living within their fair share of Earth's resources.
 One Planet Living is used in Middlesbrough to address the city’s sustainability challenges.
 It provides a framework to deliver solutions which enable individuals, communities and organisations to live greener, healthier and more affordable lifestyles, within their fair share of the Earth’s resources.